 Liz is an Honorary Senior Lecturer at the DeMontfort University, Leicester and Associate Lecturer at the Royal Marsden School of Cancer Nursing and Rehabilitation.

-Liz is a current member of the British Thoracic Oncology Group steering committee, is a current member of the International Association for the Study of Lung Cancer Membership Committee, and Nurses and Allied Professionals Committee.
+Liz has served 10 years as a committee member (2 years as chair) for the National Lung Cancer Forum for Nurses, 14 years on the British Thoracic Oncology Group steering committee, is a current member of the International Association for the Study of Lung Cancer Membership Committee and Nurses and Allied Professionals Committee.
 Liz is also proud to be a founding member of the International Thoracic Oncology Nursing Forum.

 He took on this role in July 2005.
 Prior to this, he worked for 13 years at Stobhill Hospital in Glasgow, as a lung cancer specialist nurse.
 He is formerly the lead nurse for the West of Scotland Managed Clinical Network for Lung Cancer, and has contributed to several national working groups over the years.
 He is a past Chair of the National Lung Cancer Forum for Nurses (UK), and currently chairs the Scottish Lung Cancer Nurses Forum.